serjdrn/next-intl-analyzer/README.md

 ⚠️  Undeclared translations (1):
    - About.undeclaredKey (used in src/components/ServerComponent.tsx:11)

-✅ No undeclared translations found!
+🔤 Hardcoded strings (2):
+   - Welcome to our application (used in src/components/UntranslatedComponent.tsx:13)
+   - About Us (used in src/components/UntranslatedComponent.tsx:20)
 ```

 ## Exit codes

 - `0`: Analysis completed successfully with no issues found
-- `1`: Analysis completed but found unused or undeclared translations
+- `1`: Analysis completed but found unused translations, undeclared translations, or hardcoded strings
 - `2`: Error occurred during analysis

 ## Supported file types